 Loyola University Maryland is deeply grateful for the gifts from alumni, parents, and friends, whose support is essential for future excellence.
 The University's comprehensive advancement program includes an annual campaign to provide operating support; capital campaigns to fund construction projects, endowment needs, and other capital programs; and planned giving programs to enhance estate management and the tax benefits of giving.
 Through its various development efforts, Loyola strives to provide constituent groups such as alumni, parents, friends, corporations, and foundations with opportunities to take leadership roles that have a direct and meaningful impact on the University's future.

 Loyola's annual fund, provides critical support for University's annual operating budget, ensuring that its programs continue to be of the highest quality and helping to keep tuition as affordable as possible.
 The Fund provides resources to meet needs that tuition does not fully fund.
-These include an increase in financial aid, new and upgraded technology and equipment, new faculty openings, and creative curricula like the Alpha Program and the Catholic Studies program.
+These include an increase in financial aid, new and upgraded technology and equipment, new faculty openings, and creative curricula like the Catholic Studies and Messina programs.
 Excellence in these areas enables Loyola to attract top candidates for admission into its undergraduate and graduate programs, thus preparing tomorrow's leaders today.

 The phonathon campaign, alumni reunion-year campaigns, the Parents' Council for current and former parents, and the senior class gift program are just some of the ways by which Loyola seeks to involve donors in the Annual Fund.
 For more information, contact the Annual Fund Office at 410-617-2296.